roverwing/RoverWingHardware/docs/top/features.rst

 * Holes for additional headers/connectors along the edge of the RoverWing top, which can be used to  connect additional sensors and other peripherals.
-  Each group of holes allows soldering either a one-row header with standard 0.1" pitch (straight or 90 degree), or a 2mm pitch connector such as JST PH or Grove.
-(The photo above shows a 6-pin 90 degree 0.1" header and a 4-pin JST PH header on the left side of the board.)
+  Each group of holes allows soldering either a one-row header with standard 0.1" pitch (straight or right angle), or a 2mm pitch connector such as JST PH or Grove.
+(The photo above shows a 6-pin right angle  0.1" header and a 4-pin JST PH header on the left side of the board.)

 .. note::